Programming & Problem Solving

 Grading options: A-F (default), P-NP, audit

 Introduces programming, with emphasis on one language but using concepts that are fundamental for many languages, including values, variables, conditionals, loops, and functions.
 Explores how a computer executes programs, the difference between a program and a computation, and how to write and analyze a program to justify confidence in its result.
-Prerequisites: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
-Recommended: MTH 65 or equivalent placement test scores.
+Prerequisite/concurrent: CS 160.
 Audit available.

 Upon successful completion of this course, students will be able to:

-- Identify various career paths in computing and how they are traversed.
+- Identify career paths in computing and how they are traversed.

 - Design algorithms and implement programs to solve simple problems.

-- Program using most or all of: variables, loops, functions, arrays, structures, tuples, lists and dictionaries.
+- Program using variables, conditionals, loops, functions, arrays, structures, tuples, lists and dictionaries.

 - Recognize the use and purpose of functions.